Ourobor/Essence-Idle/README.md

 # Contributions
 This is a personal portfolio project at the moment and I'm not really looking to make this for anyone other than myself.
-Honestly, I will be extremely surprised if anyone actually wants to contribute to some random nothing project but if there's actually someone reading this who wants to, reach out to me I guess.
+Honestly, I will be extremely surprised if anyone is actually reading this far, let alone actually wants to contribute to some random nothing project but if there's someone reading this who wants to, reach out to me I guess.
 I'll see what I can do.